 Best Mid-Range Treadmills

 Mid-range treadmills are built for more serious workouts than budget options.
 They are still usually folding running machines, but have higher top speeds, sturdier designs and more advanced consoles.
 For this category, we've looked at treadmills in the £500-£1200 range - although prices change regularly so we can't guarantee the current prices.

-The belt itself is designed with a "high value damping system."
-This includes a combination of six large cushions and two small cushions, which reduce impact through the ankles, knees and hips, which may help prevent injury.
-It also comes with a 7" console, with 40 exercise programmes to choose from, and built-in hand pulse grips.
+The belt itself is designed with a "honeycomb cushioning system."
+This reduces impact through the ankles, knees and hips, which may help prevent injury.
+It also comes with a 5" console, with 36 exercise programmes to choose from, and built-in hand pulse grips.

-One thing to note about the Kettler Berlin S2 is that it's not a lightweight treadmill.
-With a weight of 87kg, you'll need help assembling and moving the machine (although the rollers make it easier to move when folded).
-Also, while the instructions are clear, be prepared to spend some time putting it together.
+One thing to note about the Body Power Sprint T500 is that it's not a lightweight treadmill.
+With a packaged weight of 75kg, you'll need help assembling and moving the machine (although the transportation wheels make it easier to move when folded).
+On the plus side, assembly is straightforward due to the simple instruction manual.

-Even with these drawbacks, the Kettler Berlin S2 is a great treadmill that's available for a very reasonable price considering its features.
-If you're looking for the best treadmill for weight loss, or just want to have the option of indoor running at home, the S2 is one of our top recommendations.
+In summary, the Sprint T500 is a great treadmill that's available for a very reasonable price considering its features.
+If you're looking for the best treadmill for weight loss, or just want to have the option of indoor running at home, the T500 is one of our top recommendations.

 5. NordicTrack C100 Folding Treadmill